Henry Akins: Inside The Closed Guard BJJ DVD Review

 Akins’ martial arts story begins in Taekwondo in his native Oklahoma. a highly analytical and intelligent fighter, he quickly understood that grappling had lots more to offer, as he got interested in wrestling during high school.
 Contrary to most people who discovered BJJ through Royce’s exploits in the first few UFC events, Akins saw some Rickson Gracie Vale Tudo tapes that opened the door to Jiu-Jitsu for him.

 He went to seek out Rickson, moving to California and enlisting in Rickson’s academy.
-Akins went through the belts with the help of Luis Heredia, and earned his black belt from Rickson Gracie in 2004.
+Akins went through the belts with the help of Luis Heredia and earned his black belt from Rickson Gracie in 2004.

 Subject

 Akins is one of the best BJJ instructors in the world, period.
-He has a very keen sense of organizing the content in his instructional so that it flows in a logical and easy-to-follow way.
+He has a very keen sense of organizing the content in his instruction so that it flows in a logical and easy-to-follow way.
 In this DVD he starts with posturing and keeping your limbs and neck out of harm’s way, before exploring how to kill pretty much every sweep attack with ease.

 He also covers standing openings of the closed guard, as well as a few that start from the knees.
 Last but not least, Henry Akins teaches very intelligent ways of defending against some of the most common submissions from the closed guard in Jiu-Jitsu: armbars, triangles and guillotines.